MicrosoftDocs/microsoft-365-docs/microsoft-365/lti/teams-classes-with-canvas.md

 > The current Class Teams LTI only supports syncing Canvas users with Microsoft Azure Active Directory (AAD) in a limited scope.
 > - Your tenant must have an Microsoft Education license.
 > - Only a single Microsoft tenant can be used for mapping users between Canvas and Microsoft.
-> - You will have to turn off SDS before using the Class Teams LTI in order to avoid duplication of groups.
+> - You will have to turn off School Data Sync(SDS) before using the Class Teams LTI in order to avoid duplication of groups.

 ## Microsoft Office 365 Admin